 - Traditional Chinese Medicine practitioners (TCM with MA/MS)

-Only professionals who hold the following specific advanced degrees and licensure may apply to the Online-only certificate program:
+Only professionals who hold the following specific advanced degrees and licensure may apply to the Online certificate program:

 - Advanced Alcohol and Drug Counselors (LAADC with MA)